fal-ai/jaffle_shop_with_fal/README.md

 - `dbt-fal` adapter lets us iterate on and ship our clustering algorithm.
 We wrote it as a Python models that works with any data warehouse **right within our dbt project.**

-- Using the `fal flow` CLI command, we can send a Slack notification to notify our team.
+- `fal flow` CLI command lets us send a Slack notification, via a Python post-hook.

 With this combo, you won't to leave your dbt project while still bringing more capabilities to your stack.